MrDrMcCoy/bblib/README.md

   - Notes:
     - This function depends on the `inarray` and `uc` functions.
     - Logging to file requires `$LOGFILE` to be set.
+    - The default log level is _INFO_ if you do not define it.
-    - The default severity is _INFO_ if you do not define it.
+    - The default severity is _NOTICE_ if you do not define it.
-    - Valid severities are _EMERGENCY, ALERT, CRITICAL, ERROR, WARN, NOTICE, INFO, DEBUG_ as per `syslog`.
-Other severities will numerically equate to NOTICE, but the text will be passed through.
+    - Valid levels/severities are _EMERGENCY, ALERT, CRITICAL, ERROR, WARN, NOTICE, INFO, DEBUG_ as per `syslog`.
+Other severities will equate to NOTICE in `syslog`, but their text will be passed through.
 - `quit`
   - Description: Logs a message and exits
   - Usage: `quit "SEVERITY" "message"`